ChronSyn/UpdateOrchestratorStop/README.md

 ﻿# UpdateOrchestratorStop
-[ALPHA] Stops Windows Update from waking up your PC
+[ALPHA] Stops Windows Update from waking up your PC (or at least, it tries to)

 ##